apcountryman/picolibrary/docs/adc.md

 header/source file pair.

 ## Sample
-The `::picolibrary::ADC::Sample` class is used to store ADC samples.
+The `::picolibrary::ADC::Sample` template class is used to store ADC samples.
 To get the minimum valid sample, use the `::picolibrary::ADC::Sample::min()` static member function.
 To get the maximum valid sample, use the `::picolibrary::ADC::Sample::max()` static member